-Rhis fudge makes the best food gift for birthdays or Christmas.
-This recipe makes 36 pieces of fudge.
-Pop a handful of fudge pieces into a cellophane bag and tie with a ribbon as a gift.
 This creamy vanilla fudge will take around 35 mins to prepare and cook plus cooling time.
 Once you’re mastered this basic fudge recipe, you’ll be making it time and time again for every special occasion.
-This vanilla fudge is a classic fudge recipe that most fudge makers will use.
-This delicious homemade fudge has been tried and tested in the GoodtoKnow kitchen and our easy to follow, step-by-step video makes it even easier to make.
+This vanilla fudge is a classic recipe that most fudge makers will use.
+Our delicious homemade fudge has been tried and tested in the GoodtoKnow kitchen and our easy to follow, step-by-step video makes it even easier to make.
 Store your homemade fudge in an airtight container or bag to keep it fresher for longer.

 Watch how to make Creamy vanilla fudge

 Tip the sugar, butter, milk and evaporated milk into a heavy based pan and heat gently, stirring frequently, until the sugar has dissolved.

 Bring to the boil and as the temperature rises, stir the fudge occasionally (be careful as the mixture is very hot) so that the sugar doesn’t stick and burn.

 Continue boiling until a temperature of 116C is reached on a sugar thermometer.
 If you don’t have one of these, you can test if the fudge is at this temperature by spooning a small amount of the syrup into some iced water, it should form a soft ball.